VoxAtx/DLI-notebooks-VoxAtx/building-a-brain/README.md

 ## Learning Objectives

-The goals of this exercise in
+The goals of this exercise include:
+- Exploring how nueral networks use data to learn
+- Under